nucleartide/ember-elm/Readme.md

 > _Note:_
 >
-> [Behind the scenes](broccoli-elm/index.js), ember-elm-helpers finds all Elm files in
+> [Behind the scenes](broccoli-elm/index.js), ember-elm-components finds all Elm files in
 > your app tree, and compiles all of them into a single `elm-modules.js` file at
 > the root of your tree.
 So you can't import an Elm file directly – you have to
 > import `elm-modules.js`, and access properties on the imported object to get